 Where to Watch After War Gundam X

-After War Gundam X is not currently streaming on any platforms at this time, but there are two blu-ray collections that completely collect the series.
+After War Gundam X is not currently streaming on any platforms, but two Blu-ray collections completely collect the series if you’d like to check it out.

 Correct Century